-We offer access to our platform on a subscription basis and we generate substantially all of our revenue from sales of subscriptions, which accounted for 99% of revenue for the year ended December 31, 2019.
+We offer access to our platform on a subscription basis and we generate substantially all of our revenue from sales of subscriptions, which accounted for 99% of revenue for the nine months ended September 30, 2019.
 Our subscription fees include the use of our platform and access to customer support.
-Subscriptions generally range from one to three years
+Subscriptions generally range from one to three years with over 25% of our ACV being under multi-year agreements.
+We typically bill our customers at the beginning of each annual or quarterly period and recognize revenue ratably over the term of the subscription period.

-We sell our ZoomInfo platform to both new and existing customers.
+We sell our ZoomInfo powered by DiscoverOrg platform to both new and existing customers.
 Some existing customers continue to renew their subscriptions to pre-acquisition versions of the Pre-Acquisition ZI and DiscoverOrg solutions.
-We price our subscriptions based on the functionality, users, and records under management that are included in each product edition.
+We price our subscriptions based on the functionality, users and records under management that are included in each product edition.
 Our paid product editions are Elite, Advanced, and Professional, and we have a free Community Edition.